back to top

 Examples of environmental resources: atmosphere, surface and underground waters, sea, estuary, subsole, underground, ground, forest, wildlife, etc. Environmental resources provide environmental services, which have value and can be harnessed.

-• To describe how the project will affect environmental resources and values, including positive and negative effects and it’s features like: direct or indirect, short and long run, cumulative and irreversible, temporary and permanent.
+• To describe how the project will affect environmental resources and values, including positive and negative effects, and its features, like direct or indirect, short and long run, cumulative and irreversible, temporary and permanent.

 Study phases

-5. Documentation: To write environmental impact report.
+5. Documentation: To write an environmental impact report.